 Frenchmans Cap is one of the top walks in Australia and is a 46-kilometre moderately challenging return journey that gives trekkers some of the best views across the entire World Heritage Wilderness area.
 With extraordinary side trips to high peaks, trek over varying terrain including button grass plains, mossy rainforests, trickling creeks and windy rock faces.

 You will be tested as you manage the unpredictable weather, mud and climb a steep 450-metre ascent to the summit of Frenchmans Cap.
 Recommended for experienced trekkers, each hill climb will be worthwhile as you welcome the panoramic surroundings of Mt.
-Ossa, the Arthur Range and Macquarie Harbour all from the summit.
+Ossa, the Arthur Range, and Macquarie Harbour from the summit.

 You can also combine this epic summit with a rafting expedition of a lifetime along the Franklin River, recognised by many as one of the greatest wilderness experiences on earth.